sdan/vlite/README.md

 ## Features

 - 🔥 *Fastest* vector db retrieval with binary embeddings, less than 1.1s to search 500k documents
-- 🔋 Made for RAG -- with embedding generation with [mixedbread embed-large](https://huggingface.co/mixedbread-ai/mxbai-embed-large-v1) baked in
+- 🔋 Made for RAG -- embeddings from [mixedbread embed-xsmall](https://huggingface.co/mixedbread-ai/mxbai-embed-xsmall-v1) baked in, run in plain numpy. numpy is the only dependency
 - 🍪 CTX (context) file format, a novel abstraction for storing user context similar to browser cookies
 - Long texts are chunked to the model's 512-token window automatically, metadata filtering built in
 - **>77.95% faster than Chroma on indexing, >422% faster on retrieval, and >3.6x smaller on disk**